Antibiotic Duration Post Appendicitis

 Project Assessment:

 The project objective is to assess the efficacy of reducing antibiotic use in this patient population without increasing the incidence of SSIs and readmissions as demonstrated by the STOP-IT trial.
-The initial set of data submitted will provide a baseline measure of how a participating hospital is performing on antibiotic use in this patient population compared to SSIs and 30-day readmissions.
-As the project matures, data will be collected at quarterly intervals, analyzed and then shared with participating hospitals.
-The comparison between antibiotic usage and SSI incidence and readmissions will be displayed using run charts and scatterplots.
-We hypothesize that reducing antibiotic post op to no more than 4 days post-op will not result in an increase of SSIs and/or readmissions after appropriate source control.
+The initial set of data submitted provided a baseline measure of how participating hospitals performed on antibiotic use in this patient population compared to SSIs and 30-day readmissions.
+Participating hospitals submitted data quarterly and the PSQC assessed what effect, if any, adoption of our protocol had on outcomes of interest (SSIs, readmissions, Return to ED).

 PSQC Antibiotic Duration Protocol*